Available courses

 • So much more

-This refresher course is aimed at ensuring people working as permit receivers/issuers can understand and demonstrate the knowledge, skills, and attributes for all essential areas covered under the full “best practice” guidelines in the workplace.
+This refresher course is aimed at ensuring people working as permit receivers or issuers can understand and demonstrate the knowledge, skills, and attributes for essential areas covered under best practice guidelines in the workplace.

-This course details what the responsibilities of a permit receiver/issuer are, how to get a permit, and why one is needed.
-It explains what work-sites and environments a permit is needed for and which permits can be used where.
+This course details the responsibilities of a permit receiver or issuer, how to get a permit, and why one is needed.
+It explains the worksites and environments where a permit may be required, and which permits can be used in different situations.

 Course Structure